Nilesh1506/BEIT-PROJECT_16_Web_Based_Student_Helpdesk_System/README.md

+# Project Title
+BEIT-PROJECT_16_Web-Based-Student-Helpdesk-System
-# BEIT-PROJECT_16_Web-Based-Student-Helpdesk-System
+# Project Members
-Project by Nilesh Yadav, Amol Beldar Beldar and Viraj Ghag.
+Nilesh Yadav, Amol Beldar Beldar and Viraj Ghag.
+# Brief
   As we see in our day to day college life we may notice students facing some kinds of problems which they may not directly convey it to the teachers due to many reasons.Hence to over- come this problems a `Web Based Student Helpdesk' is a great solution for this problem.In